-The study involved 21 owners creative representatives of economy businesses, micro and small industries, household scale.
+The study involved 21 owners or representatives of creative economy businesses, micro and small industries, household scale.
 From the question of how long the business unit has been running or operating, 60 percent of them answered in the range of 1 to 5 years.
 About 30 percent answered above 5 years, and the remaining 10 percent answered less than 1 year.
 From questions about the use of raw materials and labor, above 50 percent use local Boalemo areas.
 Furthermore, 38 percent of informants said that raw materials were obtained from outside the region, or a total of 85 percent used domestic raw materials.
 All business units employ local workers or 100 percent from within the Boalemo and Pohuwato areas.

 Based on the supply of raw materials, the processed food and handicraft industries originate from within the region, while fashion and photography (including music) must be supplied from outside the region.
-Of the questions about the availability and ease of obtaining raw materials, 33 percent said it was relatively sufficient and 29 percent said it was rare or rather difficult.
+Of the questions about the availability and ease of obtaining raw materials, 33 percent said it was abundant, 38 percent said it was relatively sufficient and 29 percent said it was rare or rather difficult.